hariclerry/mediawiki/tests/playwright/Report.md

 ### Project Context
 The Playwright evaluation is a result of a need for to check if [WebdriverIO](https://webdriver.io/) is still a good test automation framework compared to some of the best non-selenium modern test automation framwork.
 Wikimedia supports a large number of repositories.
 So, in order to ensure good code practices across all these repositories, an extensive amount of testing is performed and one of the tests performed is an end to end test.
 WebdriverIO is the current browser automation framework being used for implementing the end-to-end tests.
 However, with the recent increase in awareness about end-to-end testing, a number of equally competitive non-selenium solutions have been introduced and one of them is [Playwright](https://github.com/microsoft/playwright).

 At the time of choosing which automation framework to use in the implementation of the test automation, extensive research was done and an [evaluation of WebdriverIO](https://filipin.eu/selenium-javascript) was carried out by Željko Filipin, who is a Senior Engineer in Test at Wikimedia Foundation and also one of my mentors.
 To verify if WebdriverIO is still a great testing framework for mediawiki apps, a number of modern and non-selenium automation frameworks have been evaluated against WebdriverIO.
-These evaluations were done by Soham Parekh who was Google Summer of Code 2020 intern and, is also one of my mentors and [Sim T.H Tran](https://www.mediawiki.org/wiki/User:SimTran).
+These evaluations were done by Soham Parekh who was Google Summer of Code 2020 intern and is also one of my mentors and [Sim T.H Tran](https://www.mediawiki.org/wiki/User:SimTran).
 These evaluations can be found in the links below;
 - [Cypress Evaluation](https://www.mediawiki.org/wiki/User:SimTran/Cypress_vs_WebdriverIO:_What_are_the_differences%3F)
 - [Puppeteer Evaluation](https://www.sohamp.dev/blog/2020-08-24-wmf-gsoc2020/)